+Thanks to the persistence of fans, a third season of this divine series was produced chronicling more adventures with our favorite sassy sleuth.
+At the start of Miss Fisher’s Murder Mysteries, series three, we reunite with Phryne and Co.
 Months and months of tip-toeing around a potential relationship and tonight, Miss Phryne Fisher (Essie Davis) is finally going on a proper date with Detective Jack Robinson (Nathan Page).
 Or that was the plan.
-But as is the norm in Miss Fisher’s colorful and fast-paced household, a man shows up on her doorstep, his presence forcing her to cancel her date with Jack.
-Assuming he’s been thrown over for a better prospect, Jack and Phryne are thrown together shortly thereafter when a magician’s assistant is murdered.
+But as is the norm in Miss Fisher’s colorful household, a man shows up on her doorstep, his presence forcing her to cancel her date with Jack.
+Assuming he’s been thrown over for a better prospect, Jack and Phryne come together shortly thereafter when a magician’s assistant is murdered.

 Phryne’s loyal companion, Dot (Ashleigh Cummings) is encountering challenges of her own.
 As a devout Catholic, marrying anyone who isn’t of her faith is out of the question.
 This means her fiancé – Constable Hugh Collins (Hugo Johnstone-Burt), has to convert.
-Hugh’s family doesn’t think Dot is the right girl for him nor do they approve of his converting, which inspires tension.
+Hugh’s family doesn’t think Dot is the right girl for him nor do they approve of his converting.
+This inspires tension.
 Gaps begin to form in Dot and Hugh’s relationship, including disappointment about a job promotion and an unexpected replacement for Hugh’s position just might turn Dot’s head.

 promise these writer’s tease us with.
 Not to mention, while watching this excitement ramps up simply because it’s that good.
-Each “season” is comprised of 8-9 episodes depending on whether or not we are fortunate enough to have a Christmas special.
+Each “season” is 8-9 episodes depending on whether or not we are fortunate enough to have a Christmas special.
 Short as this is in comparison to ordinary network television, like BBC’s Sherlock, if the shortened length and gaps between seasons produce this kind of quality, I can deal.

-Progressively, the series has upped the playful intrigue of the tug-and-pull between Jack and our leading lady, which makes for some of the best flirty banter there is currently on TV.
+Progressively, the series ups the playful intrigue of the tug-and-pull between Jack and our leading lady, which makes for the best flirty banter.
 If nothing else, their chemistry will keep a smile on your face.
 We also fall under the spell of the sweet romance between Dot and Hugh.
 Dot’s the very definition of a lady, which makes for a nice alternative to Phyrne’s looser morals.
 Phryne’s entire household really is a riot.
-From her butler to the two cabbies she recruited, everyone is great in their own ways If there is one flaw in the characters this season, it’s the lack of appearance – or even mention, of Phryne’s ward, Jane.
+From her butler to the two cabbies she recruits, everyone is great.
+If there is one flaw in the characters this season, it’s the lack of appearance of Phryne’s ward, Jane.
 Seeing her integrated in the mysteries now and again is always a pleasure.

-Those of us who having invested time and patience into the will-they-or-won’t-they potential between the leads get a reward (you’ll know what I mean when you see the squeal-inducing-fangirl moment) in the final moments of episode eight, which forays nicely into the rumored film that’s either in or about to go into production.
+Those of us who invest time and patience into the will-they-or-won’t-they between the leads get a reward in the final moments of episode eight.
+(You’ll know if when you see it.)
+All of which forays nicely into the rumored film that’s either in or about to go into production.
 A film that will take Phryne, and presumably her gang of crime-fighter friends to England.
-Changing the scenery just may be what is needed to push these lovebirds to finally admitting the truth.
+Changing the scenery just may be what we need to push these lovebirds to finally admitting the truth.
 Plus, seeing them cavort in the prim and proper streets of 20s-era England sounds like a smashing good time.

-(Content: Phryne engages in two brief flings – one of which is a renewal of a prior relationship.
-How far the flings go, we’re never sure, but we see kissing and in one scene, some clothing removal before the camera cuts away.
+Content: Phryne engages in two brief flings – one of which is a renewal of a prior relationship.
+How far the flings go, we’re never sure; there’s kissing and in one scene, some clothing removal before the camera cuts away.
 There are some scenes of “gunplay.”
-Rating is suited to a PG13 rating.)
+Miss Fisher’s Murder Mysteries, series three is like a PG13 rating.